ucphhpc/docker-migrid/doc/source/index.rst

 **Note!
 This documentation is currently WIP.**

 Docker MiGrid provides a prepackaged build of the Minimum Intrusion Grid (MiG) middleware system.
-It does this, by building and deploying the MiG across a number of Docker containers, that each is tasked with delievering a single or multiple MiG service(s).
+It does this, by building and deploying the MiG across a number of Docker containers, that each is tasked with delivering a single or multiple MiG service(s).

 To jump right into having your own version of MiGrid deployed, please read on in